Skip to main contentSkip to navigation

 TRIM marks deleted blocks for garbage collection on modern SSDs.
 The controller enforces Deterministic Zero After TRIM (DZAT on SATA, DLFEAT=001b on NVMe) at the protocol layer; every subsequent read to a TRIMmed LBA returns zeroes from the controller regardless of whether the NAND cells have been physically erased yet.
 The original charge states survive on NAND until garbage collection applies the +15-20V Fowler-Nordheim erase voltage, which is a narrow window.
 We specialize in recovering data from hardware failures: dead controllers, firmware corruption, and failed power delivery components.

-Need Intel 660p (SM2263) Recovery?
+Have a Intel 660p (SM2263) drive?

 (512) 212-9111Mon-Fri 10am-6pm CT